Meaning of Non-disclosure Agreement (NDA)

 - laws that are patent

-- Easily assuring that a receiving party does not utilise or reveal details without paying the disclosing party.
+- Easily assuring that a receiving party does not utilize or reveal details without paying the disclosing party.

 - restraining disclosure of information before the announcement a press release for a significant release,